brandoz2255/Obsidian-Notes/One_folder/Data Obfuscation  and de-identification.md

 - **Tokenization**: Replacing sensitive data with a token that acts as a reference to the original data stored securely elsewhere.

-- **Encryption**: Converting data into ciphertext, which can only be decrypted with the appropriate key.
+- **Encryption**: Converting data into ciphertext, which can only be de-crypted with the appropriate key.

 - **Anonymization**: Removing or altering data that can identify individuals, making it impossible to trace back to the original source.